-- The need to meet a work activity or continue employment. - The client does not have a criminal driving record, such as but not limited to, a DUI conviction in the past 3 years, hit and run, flight to avoid arrest.
-Clients who have completed a State-approved driving class and have had their licenses restored may be referred. - The client has the financial ability to make payments.
+- No criminal driving record.
+This includes, but is not limited to, a DUI conviction in the past 3 years, a hit and run or flight to avoid arrest.
+Clients who have completed a State-approved driving class and have had their licenses restored may be referred; and - Verification of proof of vehicle liability insurance; and - An agreement to pay the vendor \$1 for the appropriate donated vehicle.

-Participation in WV Wheels is limited to one time per individual.
-If an AG contains two parents and two vehicles are required, each one may participate in the program.
+Participation in any WV WORKS Donated Vehicle Program is limited to once per individual.
+If an AG contains two parents and two vehicles are required, each may be referred to the program.